 Deciding whether to accept their offer or not, has consequences.
 One consequence is that they could withdraw their offer.
 Another consequence is that the arbitrator may not award you as much as their settlement offer.
 Arbitration is mandatory.
 It’s known as the Court Annexed Arbitration Program, or simply: CAAP.
 Although the arbitration award is not binding, you do have to carefully consider the award.
 If you decide not to accept the award and to move forward to the jury trial, you have to do 30% better than the arbitration award.
 For example, if the arbitrator awards you $20,000, the jury has to award you at least $26,000.
 If they don’t, then you’ll have to pay the defense attorney’s costs.
 So, even though you may be awarded the same amount by a jury as what the arbitrator awarded you, you’ll end up taking home less money because you’ll have to pay their costs.
 Their costs usually range between $1,000 to $10,000.
 Their costs will mostly depend on whether they hired an expert or not.

-Right after the accident, you may tell yourself that you’ll accept a reasonable settlement offer; however, although some of our clients think this when the case starts, they end up not accepting reasonable settlement offers latter on.
+Right after the accident, you may tell yourself that you’ll accept a reasonable settlement offer; however, although some of our clients think this when the case starts, they end up not accepting reasonable settlement offers later on.
 The reason for this is that they get wrapped up in their case.
-They get so caught up in their case by thinking about the many doctor appointments, physical therapy appointments, massage therapy appointments, etc., and they don’t stop to think whether the offer is fair or not.
+They get so caught up in their case by thinking about the many doctor appointments, physical therapy appointments, massage therapy appointments, etc., and they don’t stop to think about whether the offer is fair or not.
 After all, one of the most important things to consider when determining whether a settlement offer is fair or not is how serious the accident was.
 If the accident was very powerful and caused extensive damage to all the vehicles then it’s easier to convince a jury that you were seriously injured.
 If the accident was minor and there was not a lot of damage to the vehicles, then it will be very difficult to convince a jury that you were seriously injured.